opencv/opencv/doc/tutorials/introduction/windows_visual_studio_Opencv/windows_visual_studio_Opencv.rst

    :alt: Add a new Property Sheet
    :align: center

 Use for example the *OpenCV_Debug* name.
 Then by selecting the sheet :menuselection:`Right Click --> Properties`.
 In the following I will show to set the OpenCV rules locally, as I find unnecessary to pollute projects with custom rules that I do not use it.
 Go the C++ groups General entry and under the *"Additional Include Directories"* add the path to your OpenCV include.
+If you don't have *"C/C++"* group, you should add any .c/.cpp file to the project.

 .. code-block:: bash